-- (I) Provision of Section 219 covenant(s) to restrict any development permit issuance until the provision of phase-specific road designs, including proposed building grades, with each development permit application. - (m) Provision for the construction of the "East Mews" and "West Mews" for pedestrian and cyclist use.

-Note to Applicant: Refer to West End Lanes 2.0 or similar City guidelines for design details.
+- (I) Provision of Section 219 covenant(s) to restrict any development permit issuance until the provision of phase-specific road designs, including proposed building grades, with each development permit application. - (m) Provision for the construction of the "East Mews" and "West Mews" for pedestrian and cyclist use. - Note to Applicant: Refer to West End Lanes 2.0 or similar City guidelines for design details. - (n) Provision for the construction of the "Central Lane" to current City standards, including a minimum hardscaped width of 6.3 m.

-- (n) Provision for the construction of the "Central Lane" to current City standards, including a minimum hardscaped width of 6.3 m. - (o) Provision of improvements at the intersection of Oak Street and West 41st Avenue including: - (i) Design and installation of traffic signal modifications to accommodate the proposed geometric changes for West 41st Avenue and associated enabling works to modify or relocate existing infrastructure. - (p) Provision of improvements at the intersection of Central Street and West 41st Avenue including: - (i) Design and installation of a new traffic signal aligned with the JCC access, and - (ii) Installation of left turn bays and left turn arrows in all directions and associated enabling works to modify or relocate exiting infrastructure. - (q) Provision of improvements at the intersection of Willow Street and West 41st Avenue including: - (i) Installation of left turn bays and left turn arrows on West 41st Avenue, and - (ii) Upgrades to the existing traffic signal including accommodating the geometric changes and associated enabling works to modify or relocate existing infrastructure. - (r) Provision of improvements at the intersection of Oak Street and West 38th Avenue including: - (i) Design and installation of a new traffic signal, - (ii) Installation of left turn bay and left turn arrows on Oak Street, and - (iii) Provision of new curb ramps, LED lighting improvements, duct banks and associated enabling works to modify or relocate existing infrastructure. - (s) Provision of new or upgraded street lighting (roadway or sidewalk) adjacent to the site to current City standards and IESNA recommendations for all existing and proposed new roads, lanes, mews and plazas. - (t) Provision of lane lighting on standalone poles with underground ducts in the existing and new lanes. - (u) Provision of traffic calming and safety improvements on Willow Street and West 38th Avenue and Willow Street and West 39th Avenue. - Note to Applicant: Consider safety improvements such as raised crosswalks or tabletop intersections.
+- (o) Provision of improvements at the intersection of Central Street and West 41st Avenue including: - (i) Design and installation of a new traffic signal aligned with the JCC access, and - (ii) Installation of left turn bays and left turn arrows in all directions and associated enabling works to modify or relocate exiting infrastructure. - (p) Provision of improvements at the intersection of Willow Street and West 41st Avenue including: - (i) Installation of left turn bays and left turn arrows on West 41st Avenue, and - (ii) Upgrades to the existing traffic signal including accommodating the geometric changes and associated enabling works to modify or relocate existing infrastructure. - (q) Provision of improvements at the intersection of Oak Street and West 38th Avenue including: - (i) Design and installation of a new traffic signal, - (ii) Installation of left turn bay and left turn arrows on Oak Street, and - (iii) Provision of new curb ramps, LED lighting improvements, duct banks and associated enabling works to modify or relocate existing infrastructure. - (r) Provision of new or upgraded street lighting (roadway or sidewalk) adjacent to the site to current City standards and IESNA recommendations for all existing and proposed new roads, lanes, mews and plazas. - (s) Provision of lane lighting on standalone poles with underground ducts in the existing and new lanes. - (t) Provision of traffic calming and safety improvements on Willow Street and West 38th Avenue and Willow Street and West 39th Avenue. - Note to Applicant: Consider safety improvements such as raised crosswalks or tabletop intersections. - (u) Provide speed humps in the lanes adjacent to the site. - (v) Provision of two pad mounted service cabinets/kiosks at West 38th Avenue and West 41st Avenue. - (w) Provision of new or replacement duct banks adjacent the development site and along the "Central Road" that meet current City standards.
+Duct banks are to consist of electrical and communication ducts sized to meet City needs in a configuration acceptable by the General Manager of Engineering Services and in conformance with applicable electrical codes and regulations.
+A detailed design will be required prior to the start of any associated street work.